 These are to be kept at school.
 They should not be bulky or pose a tripping hazard and should have hard soles and backs.
 Most of all they should be comfortable.
 Your child should be able to put them on and take them off by themselves.
-I prefer the "Little Acorn" brand which can be purchased at The Shoe Box located right below the school.
+I prefer the "Little Acorn" brand.
 Above all else they should be well-fitting and pose no tripping hazard, easy to put on and take off by your child.